John Adams: Failed peace commission and XYZ affair

 Historian Joseph Ellis writes that "[t]he Adams presidency was destined to be dominated by a single question of American policy to an extent seldom if ever encountered by any succeeding occupant of the office."
 That question was whether to make war with France or find peace.
-In Europe, Britain and France were at war as a result of the French Revolution.
+Britain and France were at war as a result of the French Revolution.
 Hamilton and the Federalists strongly favored the British monarchy against what they denounced as the political radicalism and anti-religious frenzy of the French Revolution.
 Jefferson and the Republicans, with their firm opposition to monarchy, strongly supported the French overthrowing their king.
 The French had supported Jefferson for president in 1796 and became belligerent at his loss.
 Adams continued Washington's policy of staying out of the war.
 Because of the Jay Treaty, the French saw America as Britain's junior partner and began seizing American merchant ships that were trading with the British.
 Most Americans were still pro-French due to France's assistance during the Revolution, the perceived humiliation of the Jay Treaty, and their desire to support a republic against the British monarchy, and would not tolerate war with France.

 On May 16, 1797, Adams gave a speech to the House and Senate in which he called for increasing defense capabilities in case of war with France.
 He announced that he would send a peace commission to France but simultaneously called for a military buildup to counter any potential French threat.
 The speech was well received by the Federalists.
 Adams was depicted as an eagle holding an olive branch in one talon and the "emblems of defense" in the other.
 The Republicans were outraged, for Adams not only had failed to express support for the cause of the French Republic but appeared to be calling for war against it.